-These are a few of the queries that we frequently answer.
-If you have additional questions about your cushion or mattress, please contact our customer care department.
+These are a few of the questions that we frequently answer.
+If you have additional questions about your cushion or mattress, please contact our Customer Care Department.

-Which cushion is best for sitting long periods, pain relief and preventing pressure ulcers?
+Which cushion is best for sitting long periods, pain relief, and preventing pressure ulcers and deep tissue injury?

 Can I place an incontinence pad, towel, draw sheet or Hoyer lift sling over a ROHO® cushion or mattress?

 Anything you place over a ROHO cushion or mattress — or any cushion or mattress — can interfere with its effectiveness.
-ROHO cushions and mattresses increase the contact area when you sink into them, redistributing the weight so there are limited peak pressures.
-When anything is placed between you and the cushion or mattress, surface tension is increased and you will have a more difficult time effectively sinking into the cushion or mattress.
+ROHO cushions and mattresses increase the contact area through immersion and envelopment when you sink into them, redistributing the weight so there are limited peak pressures.
+When anything is placed between you and the cushion or mattress, surface tension is increased and you will have a more difficult time effectively sinking into the cushion or mattress, or you may create a high pressure point from the pad, towel, etc.

 We also realize that your individual needs, like incontinence, safety during transfers, etc., need to be considered.
 A licensed healthcare professional should weigh the risks of placing a pad, towel or Hoyer sling versus the risk of not employing these items.